Friendly Folk Records

+UPDATE: Friendly Folk Records was founded in 2015 as My Music Matters Management and rebranded in 2017 with a focus on folk, indie, and acoustic music.
+January 2026, Friendly Folk Records announces merge of services with OOB Records label, unifying sales, promotion, and distribution across genres.
+Founded in 2020, OOB Records is an independent label originally focused on progressive rock, but has since expanded to support a wide variety of genres, including indie, punk, and pop.

 Friendly Folk Records is an independent record label based in Rotterdam, Netherlands, founded in 2017 by music journalist and entrepreneur Kathy Keller.
 The early label roster represented mostly 'up and coming' folk artists from various genres, including Celtic Folk, Traditional Folk, Pagan Folk, and singer-songwriters.
-Friendly Folk Records is the sponsor and host of Friendly Folk Stage at Fantasy Fest Rijswijk every March and October.
+Friendly Folk Records was the sponsor and host of Friendly Folk Stage at Fantasy Fest Rijswijk every March and October (2018-2023).

 History

 Kathy Keller had interviewed many touring artists for her radio show on Prog Core Radio (Canada), and it led to creation of a music promotion company, "My Music Matters MT" (2014–2018); where Keller managed well known and "up and coming" folk and progressive artists, most notably progressive rock acts: Kristoffer Gildenlöw (Kayak, ex-Pain of Salvation), Philhelmon, Silhouette and Jyoti Verehoeff; and Celtic folk rock band, Greenrose Faire.
 In 2017 the promotion company shifted to predominantly folk genre bands.
 According to the label website: "Friendly Folk Records label was established when Keller realized that there were very few record labels taking on the challenge of nurturing new talent and showcasing established Artists from the wide spectrum of Folk genres."
 In 2018, My Music Matters MT merged services under record label umbrella and worked in cooperation with A-Broad Studios (Breda) (2018/2019) under a non-exclusive agreement.
 From Jan/2018 – Sept/2020 all Friendly Folk Records releases were distributed by Dutch Music Works (Netherlands).
-Since Oct/2020 all aspects of the Jyoti Verehoeff label are managed inhouse.
+Since Oct/2020 all aspects of the label are managed inhouse.
 Worldwide digital distribution provided by aggregator, iMusician (Switzerland); physical distribution provided by: Sonic Rendezvous (Netherlands); Just for Kicks (Germany); Marquee Records (Japan).